Mistake (criminal law): Mistake of fact

 Mistake of fact may be a defense in criminal law if it is genuine, whether or not it is reasonable.

 In DPP v Morgan an RAF officer told three other officers to have sex with his wife, and that she would pretend to refuse just to be stimulating.
 They pleaded mistake, and the jury did not believe them.
 The House of Lords held that the judge had wrongly directed the jury that the mistake must be a reasonable one; the correct legal test was whether the defendants had honestly believed the wife was consenting, not whether they reasonably believed this.
-Glanville Williams & Dennis Baker Treatise of Criminal Law (Lexis 2021) pp. 265-283 argued that mistake of fact applies to normative standards such as dishonesty in property offences and what is improper conduct in bribery offences.
+Williams & Baker argued that mistake of fact applies to normative standards such as dishonesty in property offences and what is improper conduct in bribery offences.
 However, on the facts the House of Lords held the conviction was nonetheless safe despite the misdirection.

-R v Williams (Gladstone) confirmed the principle stated in Morgan that a belief that a certain set of facts are true does not need to be reasonable to operate under the defence of mistake.
+R v Williams confirmed the principle stated in Morgan that a belief that a certain set of facts are true does not need to be reasonable to operate under the defence of mistake.
 It merely needs to be genuine.
 However, the reasonableness of that belief is material in the jury deciding whether the defendant had actually held that belief.

 An exception to this appears to be bigamy (see R v Tolson (1889) 23 QBD 168).

-The Sexual Offences Act 2003 has introduced a hybrid test of reasonable belief as to consent.
-The defendant must now be seen to have taken steps to ascertain clearly whether the complainant was consenting in all the circumstances.
+The Sexual Offences Act 2003 introduced a hybrid test of reasonable belief as to consent: the defendant must be seen to have taken steps to ascertain clearly whether the complainant was consenting in all the circumstances.
 This abolishes the defence of a genuine though unreasonably mistaken belief as to the consent.